-The last time we raised money (6 million euros), we made an important decision with our investors: we wanted to involve all employees in OpenClassrooms capital.
+When we raised money, we made an important decision with our investors: we wanted to involve all employees in OpenClassrooms capital.

 As an employee, you will receive stock options.
 Technically, you will receive BSCPE (short for "Bons de Souscription de Parts de Créateur d'Entreprise"), which is one of several possible mechanisms in France, tailored to innovative young companies.